requiem958/Turing_Machine/README.md

 - An [execution engine](src/Execution.ml) with an html output

-- An execution engine for [emulation](src/Emulator.ml) of on-the-fly transformations
+- An execution layer on top of the previous one for [emulation](src/Emulator.ml) of on-the-fly transformations

 - An output of the control flow graph of a Turing_Machine in a `.dot` for the free graph vizualizer software ([graphviz](https://www.graphviz.org))

+## Examples of Turing Machines

 - Some examples of [single-band Turing Machines](/src/Turing_Machines/TM_Basic.ml)
 - The known [busy beavers](/src/Turing_Machines/TM_Busy_Beaver.ml)
 - Some examples of [two-bands Turing Machines](src/Turing_Machines/TM_2Bands.ml)